Caseworker & New Client Packet

 “We just accepted the referral of a child to adopt through Madison Adoption Associates!
 Now what do we do?”

-The adoptive family should do the following research and preparation before submitting an Adoption Application to MAA to adopt a specific waiting child:
+The prospective adoptive family should do the following research and preparation before requesting to be matched with a specific waiting child:

 - Research the child’s special needs condition(s), including appropriate support groups for parenting a child with those special needs.
 Please refer to these medical resources as needed: